ohscar/rmalloc/doc/paper/method.rst

 allocator that does not work properly could cause data corruption.
 In the best case, this causes the application using the allocator to malfunction by crashing on execution.
-In the worst case, an application doing data processing by reading data into buffers allocated on the heap, doing one or more computations and then writing the data back to disk, would completely destroy the data without the user knowing an error had occured.
+In the worst case, an application doing data processing by reading data into buffers allocated on the heap, doing one or more computations and then writing the data back to disk, would completely destroy the data without the user knowing an error had occurred.

 Luckily, an allocator has a small interface for which tests can be easily written.
-In particular, randomized unit testing is easy, which gives a good coverage.
+In particular, randomized unit testing is easy, which gives good coverage.

 I decided to use googletest since it was easy to set up and use, and the results are easy to read.
 It's similar in style to the original Smalltalk testing framework SUnit [#]_ (later popularized by Java's JUnit [#]_).
 During the development of the allocator I wrote tests and code in parallel, similar to test-driven development in order to verify that each change did not introduce a regression.
 Of the approximately 2500 lines of code in the allocator, about half are tests.
-In addition to randomized unit testing there are consistency checks and asserts that can be turned on at compile-time, to make sure that e.g. (especially) the compact operation is non-destructive.
+In addition to randomized unit testing there are consistency checks and asserts that can be turned on at compile-time.

-In the unit tests, the basic style of testing was to initialize the allocator with a randomly selected heap size and then run several tens of thousands of allocations/frees and make sure no other data was touched.
-This is done by filling the allocated data with a constant byte value determined by the address of the returned handle.
-Many bugs were found this way, many of them not happening until thousands of allocations.
+In the unit tests, the basic style of testing is to initialize the allocator with a randomly selected heap size and then run several tens of thousands of allocations/frees and make sure no other data was touched.
+This is done by filling the allocated data with a constant byte value based on the address of the returned handle.
+Many bugs were found this way, many of them not happening before thousands of allocations were made.